jaafari96/jaafari96/README.md

-# Hi There ! 👋 Be very well-vindo!
+# Hi There ! 👋 Be very well!
 ## about me
 🤔 I am a self-taught developer who loves new technologies, always willing to learn.
 💼 I have been working for almost 7 years developing systems, automated scripts, webscraping, crawlers and web development, developing solutions for the most diverse situations.